a christian perspective on the world today

 But people are still vaping in their homes and other places where it’s permitted.
 The attitudinal change that made tobacco smoking around others socially unacceptable is yet to develop.

-Are smoke-free areas enough?
+are smoke-free areas enough?

 Though debate continues about vaping, its safety and efficacy as a quitting aid, we cannot wait for years, to see the full effects of passive vaping.